-As of May 5, 2011, we had 17 full-time employees, following a reduction in force which took place in January 2011, wherein we down-sized the company to save costs.
+We have 13 full-time employees as of the date of this prospectus supplement.
 If we are successful in securing a strategic collaboration or raising additional capital, our management, personnel, systems and facilities currently in place may not be adequate to support the company's needs.
 For example, we may hire additional personnel in clinical development, regulatory affairs and business development to further strengthen our core competencies or choose to develop sales, marketing and distribution capabilities for certain of our product candidates.
 Our need to effectively manage our operations, growth and product development programs requires that we:

-- manage our clinical trials effectively; - manage our internal development efforts effectively while carrying out our contractual obligations to licensors and other third parties; - ensure that our consultants, CROs and other service providers successfully carry out their contractual obligations, provide high quality results and meet expected deadlines; and - continue to improve our operational, financial and management controls, reporting systems and procedures.
+- manage our clinical trials effectively; - manage our internal development efforts effectively while carrying out our contractual obligations to licensors and other third parties;

+- ensure that our consultants, CROs and other service providers successfully carry out their contractual obligations, provide high quality results and meet expected deadlines; and - continue to improve our operational, financial and management controls, reporting systems and procedures.